Dre Campbell Farm

 Where Do They Sleep?

-Opossums are nomadic, solitary wanderers who don’t hibernate.
+Opossums are nomadic, solitary wanderers who do not hibernate.

-They use the burrows that have been abandoned by other animals, as well as sleeping in hidden and secure areas as their habitat.
+They use the abandoned burrows of other animals and sleep in hidden, secure areas as their habitat.
 These include hollow branches, hollow trees, under your porch, in your garage, crevices, and even caves made under stones, soil, and leaf litter.

 Opossum Predators

-• Dogs – they will injure or even kill opossums, but not necessarily eat them.
+• Dogs will injure or even kill opossums, but not necessarily eat them.

-• Fox – foxes will eat rodents of all kinds but the slow-moving opossum seems to be a favorite.
+• Foxes will eat rodents of all kinds, but the slow-moving opossum seems to be a favorite.

-• People – those living in the southern states of the U.S. did consider opossum a good source of meat.
+• Some people living in the southern U.S. states consider the opossum a good source of meat [5].

 • Birds of Prey – this includes eagles, falcons, owls, and ospreys.

-• Coyote – another that favors the slow-moving rodent as ideal prey.
+• Coyotes are another animal that favors the slow-moving rodent as ideal prey.

-• Feral cats – they may or may not eat the opossum.
+• Feral cats may or may not eat the opossum.

-• Raccoons – they may or may not eat the opossum.
+• Raccoons may or may not eat the opossum.

 Do They Carry Diseases?

-Possums themselves don’t carry diseases, but they do carry fleas and lice which may cause diseases.
+Possums themselves don’t carry diseases, but they do carry fleas and lice that may cause disease.

 Takeaway

-As you can see, these are some very misunderstood animals who should be left alone to do their job as nature’s janitors.
+As you can see, opossums are some very misunderstood animals who should be left alone to do their job as nature’s janitors.
 They have a very important job to do.

 Andre Campbell